2lach/2lach/README.md

-## Greetings pilgrim 👋
+## Greetings pilgrim 👊

 <!--
 - :sparkles: I'am a Web developer with DevOps tendencies.
 - 🗨️ What I tell people: "I break stuff on the internet" -->
 - 🏠 Based in Stockholm, Sweden.
-- :briefcase: Working as Team Lead | Developer/DevOps engineer
+- :briefcase: Working as Team Lead | Developer/DevOps

 - :hammer_and_wrench: Mostly Web & Ops
 - 🧰 Enjoys shell scripting and automation
-- 🌱 Often with Docker, containers & Kubernetes.
+- 🌱 Often with containers & pipelines

 - 📫 How to reach me:
   · [Email](mailto:stefanlachmann@hotmail.com)